”Ice cream, chillin’, chillin’. Ice cream, chillin’. I know that my heart can be so cold. But I’m sweet for you, come put me in a cone…”

 740 Bedok Reservoir Road, #01-3179, Singapore 470740

-Night owls can head to this new ice cream cafe Haute and Cauld at Bedok Reservoir.
+Night owls can head to ice cream cafe Haute and Cauld at Bedok Reservoir.

 The late-night hangout spot can be for those who needs some ice cream and waffles fix as they are opened till 2am daily.